mknxdev/jperf/README.md

 **Params**

 - `nameOrFn` (required): Defines the test name in case of `string` given, or the code test otherwise (`function`).
-- `fn` (optional): Required to define the code test if first argument is of type `string`.
+- `fn` (optional): Optional by default, it is required to define the code test if the first argument is of type `string`.

 **_Defines a test task._**

-Accepts a function to execute for analysis, and optionally a name for identifying the test case (`anonymous` is used if no name is provided).
+Accepts a function to execute for analysis, and optionally a name for identifying the test case (`(anonymous)` is used if no name is provided).
 Each call to this method will automatically trigger the corresponding function execution unless `autorun` configuration option is set to `false`.

 ### `.tick`